-To get even more data, you can go to your Facebook business page and click “insights” along the top.
+To get even more data, you can go to your Facebook business page and click “insights” along the Cpanel.

-This will give you more demographic data, but also data on the posts you’ve made.
-After you’ve made several posts, analyze them and see if certain types of posts — or certain topics — have higher engagement.
+This will give you more demographic data and data on the posts you’ve made.
+After you’ve made several posts, analyze them and see if certain types of posts or Facebook advertising campaigns have higher engagement.

 If so, start posting more about those topics.

 Here’s an in-depth guide to using insights data.

 How to Use Facebook Ads Effectively

 The other side of Facebook is Facebook advertising.

 It will be painfully slow if you try to grow a page purely through organic posting and interaction.
 It was possible in the past, but organic is not enough these days.